Sai-Arvind/Retail-Customer-Churn-Root-Cause-Analysis-SQL-PowerBi/README.md

 ### ⚡ Executive Summary

-1. This project simulates a Netflix (2005-era DVD Operations) & Rent the Runway.
+1. This project simulates a 2005-era DVD rental business (Netflix / Rent-the-Runway style model) where
-- Business Health
+ - Physical Inventory
-- Operations Inventory Utilization & store level performance
+ - Customer Loyalty
-- supply: customer behaviour analysis
+ - Return Behavior directly impact revenue and availability.
-2. Genres like Sports, Sci-Fi, and Animation account for a massive 57% of revenue, while the Rental Frequency shows a huge bulk of "Regular" and "Elite" users.
+2. Genres like "X, Y, Z"  account for a massive 57% of revenue, while the Rental Frequency shows a huge bulk of "Regular" and "Elite" users.
 3. If you lost the "x" inventory, the "Elite VIP" tier (people renting 40+ times) would likely collapse.